andrefellipe/andrefellipe.github.io/content/12SpiderManS01.rst

 .. class:: center

-*I took a gamble that Peter Parker was the luckiest man on Earth. - Chameleon*
+*"I took a gamble that Peter Parker was the luckiest man on Earth." - Chameleon*

 **Written by**: John Semper.